 - The Affidavit for Appointment of Counsel (page 49 in How to Appeal Your Conviction).
 The affidavit outlines the reasons why you think the court should appoint a lawyer for your appeal.
 Again, use the same registry number as on your Notice of Appeal.
 Fill out the affidavit by following the instructions on the left side of the page.
 File the original plus 3 photocopies with the registry.
 Remember to attach the photocopy of the Letter of Authority to the original.

 You must sign the affidavit in front of a “commissioner for taking affidavits for BC,” who can be a lawyer or a notary public.
 You can find a notary through BC Notaries or in the Yellow Pages.
-To find a private lawyer, look in the Yellow Pages under Lawyers – Criminal, or try the Lawyer Referral Service of the Canadian Bar Association, BC Branch.
+To find a private lawyer, look in the Yellow Pages under Lawyers – Criminal, or try the Lawyer Referral Service operated by Access Pro Bono BC.

 When the application is heard, you’ll be brought in person before a Chambers judge of the Court of Appeal.

 For those living (or incarcerated) in the Victoria Capital Regional District, The Law Centre at the University of Victoria can assist with a s.
 684 application.

 For those incarcerated in the Lower Mainland, the Law Students’ Legal Advice Program (“LSLAP”) at the University of British Columbia can assist with a s.
 684 application